angular/angular/aio/content/guide/architecture-next-steps.md

 * [Server-side Rendering](guide/universal): Angular Universal generates static application pages on the server through server-side rendering (SSR).
 This allows you to run your Angular app on the server in order to improve performance and show the first page quickly on mobile and low-powered devices, and also facilitate web crawlers.

-* [Service Workers](guide/service-worker-intro): Use a service worker to reduce dependency on the network significantly improving the use experience.
+* [Service Workers](guide/service-worker-intro): Use a service worker to reduce dependency on the network significantly improving the user experience.

 ## Domain-specific libraries